Biden heads to Iowa looking for a rebound in key state

 Biden won the endorsement of the International Association of Fire Fighters at the outset of his campaign, and the organization already has tapped its locals across the state to canvass.
 “We understand what needs to be done to get people out to caucus,” said Harold Schaitberger, the union’s national president, adding that he already has representatives on the ground and will have organizers in precincts across the state on caucus night.

-For minority outreach, the campaign recently hired state Rep. Ras Smith, a member of the legislature’s Black Caucus.
+For minority outreach, the campaign recently hired state Rep. Ras Smith, a member of the Legislature’s Black Caucus.
 He plans to hold caucus training events and outreach for minority voters who may be first-time participants.
 The campaign also is making an aggressive play for Latino voters, with more than a dozen bilingual organizers, including deputy political director Claudia Chavez.

 Beyond the complexities of caucus rules and the nuances of turnout, Biden is perhaps leaning most strongly on an Iowa precedent for moderation.
 His preferred model is 2004, when Howard Dean wowed progressives for much of 2003, only to watch John Kerry come from behind as voters embraced the establishment favorite as the ideal to take on Republican President George W. Bush.
-(Kerry lost to the general election.)
+Kerry to Bush.

 “History does indicate that Iowans start out with a very progressive-leaning focus early in the race but come home to a pragmatic, presidential choice at the end,” said Matt Paul, who ran Hillary Clinton’s successful 2016 Iowa campaign.